SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 mitigate traffic analysis, the sender might, for example, purposefully mis-mark metadata in some packets, add some randomness to avoid recurrent traffic patterns, etc.

-Requirements REQ-PRIVACY-ADDITIONAL and REQ-SIGNALING-AVOIDANCE are satisfied by not revealing any information that could identify the application's identity, reason to signal, server identity and securing the metadata.
+REQ-PRIVACY-ADDITIONAL and REQ-SIGNALING-AVOIDANCE are satisfied by not revealing any information that could identify the application's identity, reason to signal, server identity and securing the metadata.